-We are excited to launch our second year competition for screenwriters worldwide.
+We are excited to continue our competition for the third year for screenwriters worldwide.
 We know more than anyone how hard it is to break into the industry, hence we've created this competition to help jump start your career to give you the accreditation and reputation you might need to approach industry professionals such as agents, managers, and producers.

 - One entry per writer.